ULJ-Yale/qunex/README.md

 Usage and command documentation
 ===============================
 ---
-The QuNex `matlab` tools are generally used as core functions across various QuNex tools but can be run independently in two ways:
+The Qu|Nex `nitools` are generally used as core functions across various Qu|Nex tools but can be run independently in two ways:

 1.
-A number of Matlab functions provided as part of QuNex/matlab package can be run directly through the `qunex` connector wrapper.
+A number of Matlab functions provided as part of QuNex/nitools package can be run directly through the `qunex` connector wrapper.
 For more information on each function run `qunex ?<function name>`.
 Arguments can be specified in any order.
 Arguments that are not provided will